 Stress is part of everyday life.
 Over time, you try to build coping skills, but sometimes circumstances become too hard.
 It might be because of emotional pain tied to a specific event — something so enormous that it turns your life upside down.
 When this happens, consider trauma therapy.
 But what is trauma therapy?

 Trauma therapy is a branch of counseling that recognizes the significance of these major events and works to help reframe your thinking.
 The application of trauma therapy isn’t exclusive to events that have already passed, either.
 You can still be experiencing the trauma.
 Part of what makes traumatic events so challenging is they come with the potential to lapse into substance abuse.
-That’s why trauma therapy exists.
+That’s why the trauma therapy program at Georgia Addiction Treatment Center exists.

 Basics of Therapy